zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_ICMP.events.bif.zeek.rst

    The same as :zeek:see:`icmp_sent` except containing the ICMP payload.

-   :c: The connection record for the corresponding ICMP flow.
+   :param c: The connection record for the corresponding ICMP flow.

-   :icmp: Additional ICMP-specific information augmenting the standard
+   :param icmp: Additional ICMP-specific information augmenting the standard
          connection record *c*.

-   :info: Additional ICMP-specific information augmenting the standard
+   :param info: Additional ICMP-specific information augmenting the standard
          connection record *c*.

-   :payload: The payload of the ICMP message.
+   :param payload: The payload of the ICMP message.

    .. zeek:see:: icmp_error_message icmp_sent_payload